oleg-lzn/se_project_react/README.md

 ## 📝 About This Project

-This projectdemonstrates the integration of a React front-end with an Express backend.
+This project demonstrates the integration of a React front-end with an Express backend.
 It showcases features like user authentication, state management, API integration, and responsive UI design. 🌟

 ---